rajgoel/course-scientific-programming/03-lecture/slides.md

 ![Figure](03-lecture/array_insertion.svg)

 > [!NOTE]
-> To guarantee contiguous block of memory, an insertion of an element may require to move the memory location of all elements.
+> To guarantee contiguous block of memory, an insertion of an element may require to **move the memory location of all elements**.

 ===